avalonv/reCBZ/README.md

     recbz --fmt webpll --size 2250x3000 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'

-To repack all .cbz files in the current directory (e.g. a series):
+To repack all books in the current directory (e.g. a series), use a '*' to match .cbz files:

     recbz ./*.cbz

+- On Windows, slashes '/' should be replaced with backslashes '\\'

 Automatically convert and repack all books on the 'Blame!' folder: